 Yoga Improves the Health of Your Joints

 We do not think that it comes as much of a surprise that yoga helps with joint health, but what we think our readers might not understand is the extent of benefit that yoga provides for arthritic changes of our joints.
 From a physical side our joints enjoy the benefits of poses that have been perfected over 5,000 years to be designed to facilitate how our body moves.
 However, there is also a psychological aspect to joint health.
 Following an injury, or with chronic arthritis our bodies develop anxiety and fear avoidance about painful joints.
 Yoga has been shown to significantly reduce anxiety, increase blood flow, and even reduce blood pressure as it relates to arthritis.
-The study listed below thoroughly evaluated this, specifically as it pertains to the knee joint.
+A study specifically as it pertains to the knee joint is very insightful into the benefits of joint health and yoga.
 Again with the history of no adverse effects yoga should be one of the first choices of anyone suffering from arthritis.

 Beneficial for Pediatrics